 Aku ni tsuyokereba zen ni mo tsuyoshi

-- Literally: The effort [employee] to do evil is the same that can do good;
+- Literally: The effort put into doing evil is the same as that which can be used for good;

-- Meaning: The same perseverance in doing evil can be used to do good.
-A strong enemy can become a friend to the same degree;
+- Meaning: The same perseverance in doing harm can be used to do good.
+A strong enemy can become a friend with the same intensity;

 金は火で試み人は酒で試む